 WATER CONTAMINATION

-Drinking water systems throughout the United States have been contaminated with PFAS—a group of chemicals known to cause cancer, thyroid disease, and other health problems.
+Drinking water systems throughout the United States have been contaminated with PFAS, a group of chemicals known to cause cancer, thyroid disease, and other health problems.

 Our mission is to empower municipal decision-makers to advocate for your community by representing you against BigChem companies.

-Get access to accurate, industry standard testing about the chemical levels in your municipal drinking water systems without putting the cost on your community.
+- Get access to accurate, industry standard testing about the chemical levels in your municipal drinking water systems without putting the cost on your community.

-Understand contamination levels and next steps to most effectively -- and quickly -- protect your community from dangerous drinking water caused by PFAS and PFOAS from BigChem.
+- Understand contamination levels and next steps to most effectively — and quickly — protect your community from dangerous drinking water caused by PFAS and PFOAS from BigChem.

-Make BigChem pay for the damage they’ve done to your community and their families.
+- Make BigChem pay for the damage they’ve done to your community and their families.

-WHAT ARE PFOA/PFAS?
+WHAT ARE PFAS / PFOA

 PFOAs are perfluorinated chemicals (PFCs), also known as polyfluoroalkyl substances (PFAS).
 PFOAs have been used for many years in consumer products such as Teflon™ cookware and Scotchgard™ fabric protector.